MSc in Nuclear Science and Engineering

 The MSc in Nuclear Science and Engineering at the University of Bristol exploits existing close inter-faculty collaboration to provide a rich, research-focused, postgraduate programme with significant industry input.

-There is a growing need for new engineers, physicists and materials science to join the growing nuclear sector in the UK and across the globe.
+There is a growing need for new engineers, physicists and materials scientists to join the growing nuclear sector in the UK.
 The UK’s only current new build site is Hinkley Point C in Somerset, just 50 miles from Bristol, and the South West region is the second-largest centre for nuclear activity in the country.

 The University of Bristol has a very strong record in attracting research funding and has a very high research quality ranking in the nuclear sector, particularly in the areas of nuclear materials science and engineering, nuclear systems and infrastructure.